 Update your COVID-19 protection.Get an updated COVID vaccine if your last dose was before September 2022.
 COVID can still be spread through crowds and an updated COVID vaccine can restore protection from hospitalization, severe illness, or premature death.
 Consider taking several masks with you as well if you will be in large groups or crowded public transportation.

-“Spring break is a great time to let off some steam, but don’t let your guard down, especially as you travel to new places and find yourself in large crowds,” said Dr. Otis Gowdy, Jr., nephrologist at Internal Medicine Clinic in Meridian.
+“Spring break is a great time to let off some steam, but don’t let your guard down, especially as you travel to new places and find yourself in large crowds,” said Dr. Kenneth Alexander, Chief of Infectious Diseases at Nemours Children’s Health in Orlando.
 “A COVID infection can still cause severe illness and hospitalization, including the risk of long COVID—and no one wants to miss out on opportunities while dealing with long-lasting symptoms.”

 Spring break is a great time to enjoy a change from the hard work put in during the school year.
 Taking time to plan for a fun and healthy spring break will help you stay well and save hours of headaches and delays if trouble arises.